russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Who should read Emotional Intelligence

-• Professionals seeking to enhance their emotional resilience and leadership skills.
+Professionals seeking to enhance workplace emotional resilience.

 Designing Your Work Life